You can now see your bank statements in the Mobile Banking app and Online Banking.

 Personal Loan statements

-Every year on the anniversary of the date you opened your loan, we'll send you a paper statement confirming the details of the repayments you've made.
-You can view your statement at any time to see how much you've repaid and the amount left to repay by logging on to Online Banking.
+Every year we'll send you a paper statement confirming the details of the repayments you've made.
+You'll get this on the anniversary of the date you opened your loan.
+You can view your statement at any time on Online Banking.
+This will show you how much you've repaid, and the amount left to repay.

 You can ask for a copy of your annual loan statement or an ad hoc statement by contacting us if you need to.
 Make sure you have your loan account number, sort code, and know the date range you'd like to check as well.
 There's no charge for this service, and the statement will be sent out to you by 2nd class post.